prisma-archive/graphcool-templates/email-user-management/functions/email-user-creation/README.md

 1. Your app calls the Graphcool mutation `createEmailUser(email: String!, password: String!)`
 2. If no user exists yet that corresponds to the passed `email`, a new `User` node will be created with the password (after being hashed)
 3. If a user with the passed `email` exists, a `User` node is not created and an error is returned
-4. If a user is created, then the `createEmailUser(email: String!, password: String!)` mutation returns a valid token for the user
+4. If a user is created, then the `createEmailUser(email: String!, password: String!)` mutation returns the id for the new user
-5. Your app stores the token and uses it in its `Authorization` header for all further requests to Graphcool

 ## Setup the Create User Function